Frequently Asked Questions

 - Briefly assess and initially address positive screens.
 See the SEEK Guidelines and Responses to Barriers for guidance.

-- Providing parents the SEEK Parent Handouts (or alternative ones) with local resources, consider referral and follow up.
+- Provide parents the SEEK Parent Handouts (or alternative ones) with local resources, consider referral and follow up.

 A screen is just a screen.
 A brief assessment should help clarify whether this was falsely positive.
 Be careful not to convey a diagnosis, for example, of depression.
 Further evaluation should clarify that.